sara-xue/KNES381Final/_posts/2023-04-08-excel-spreadsheet-data.md

 tags: [exercise, data]
 ---

 I have been going to the gym more often starting in February 2023.
 I would like to use this website as a means to document my fitness journey.
 I will be updating this post monthly with new statistics and graphs depicting various fitness variables.
-Below is a link to an excel spreadsheet that will contain exported data from my Apple Watch Fitness App.
-I have also included histograms of my active energy from February and March-- where we can observe increased active energy in March compared to February.
+Here is a [link](https://github.com/sara-xue/KNES381Final/files/11184303/Workouts.2.csv) to an excel spreadsheet that will contain exported data from my Apple Watch Fitness App.

+Below, I have also included histograms of my active energy from February and March-- where we can observe increased active energy in March compared to February.
 Hopefully this trend will continue to increase as the months progress throughout this year.

 ![Active Energy from Functional Strength Training in Feb and Mar](https://user-images.githubusercontent.com/123666862/230709850-1ec0ab83-8053-478c-a9c8-2191a2d66ae7.png)